 High-Cost, Low-Performing – One of our categories addresses a large number of high-quality and reputable websites and publishers (such as The New York Times, CNN, etc.).
 We’d generally recommend excluding or considering blocking placements on some of these sites for direct advertisers.
 The placements may make sense if you’re using GDN just for brand awareness and reach.
 Because exclusions can be a good method of keeping ad costs down, blocking placements on high-quality websites can help stretch budgets a lot farther.

 Using the behemoth Google Display Network is how marketers are finding success with display and retargeting campaigns, but not every website is a good opportunity for advertising.
-By leveraging our comprehensive list of websites to exclude ad placements, advertisers can easily avoid negatives of placing ads on inappropriate websites and reduce costs associated with their campaigns.
+By leveraging our comprehensive list of websites to exclude ad placements, advertisers can easily avoid the negatives of placing ads on inappropriate websites and reduce costs associated with their campaigns.

 For those of you who share our vision in making this list the best it can be, we thank you and welcome any submissions.